randyoyarzabal/chief/docs/README.md

 ## Uninstallation

-Run this command to uninstall. _All user-plugin files and plugin directories will not be removed._:
+Run this command (one-line) to uninstall. _All user-plugin files and plugin directories will not be removed._:

 ```sh
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/randyoyarzabal/chief/refs/heads/main/tools/uninstall.sh)"